+Appendix A

-Appendix A Specialty Master Showman
+Specialty Master Showman

 - Grand Champion and Reserve Grand Champion junior, intermediate and senior specialty showman will be determined through a Master Showmanship Contest. - The Champion and Reserve Champion junior, intermediate and senior showmen from each of the specialty divisions (llama/alpaca, miniature equine, pygmy goat, dairy goat and utility/fiber goat) will be eligible to compete for Grand Champion and Reserve Grand Champion honors. - A 4-H exhibitor who wins Champion or Reserve Champion in more than one species must select which species they will represent in the Master Showmen Competition by Thursday at 6:00 PM - The species which the multiple champions does not select to represent in Master Showmen will then be offered to the third or fourth place overall in that species to compete. - Separate Master Showmen contests for juniors, intermediates, and seniors will be held. - Show order will be Senior, Intermediate, and Junior.
-In addition, it will be posted by 7:00 PM the night before the show. - Competitors will have 15 minutes to get their animals to the proper location. - If an animal is determined to be unable to be shown by judgment of the Species Superintendent, the Superintendent will choose an alternate animal.
+In addition, it will be posted by 7:00 PM the night before the show. - Competitors will have 15 minutes to get their animals to the proper location. - The exhibitor must use the animal they won Grand Champion or Reserve Champion with. - If the superintendent determines that showmanship cannot be safely completed, an animal may be substituted prior to the class division starting, and subject to prior approval from the CSU extension agents.